octet-stream/form-data/readme.md

 ##### `get stream() -> {stream.Readable}`

 Returns an internal Readable stream.
+Use it to send queries, but don't push anything into it.

 ##### `get headers() -> {object}`